jhphamunc/comp423-course-notes/docs/tutorials/go-setup.md

 - Key Difference:
     - go run is used for quick testing
     - go build is used when you need to repeatedly run a program

+!!! note
+    Both build and run have the same function, but they have better circumstances surrounding when to use them.
+Need to run the same file over and over again?
+Then build is going to be your best friend whereas run is quick and simple when you need to run a program just once!